ERP Example Calls

 "subscriptionID": "erp-order-completions",

-"responseFragment": "fragment OrderComplete on OperationOrderComplete { externalOrderId operation { id externalId name } orderIndex at operationSummary { startedAt consumedSerials { id externalId value } } endState { producedSerial } }",
+"responseFragment": "fragment OrderComplete on OperationOrderComplete { externalOrderId operation { id externalId name } orderIndex at operationSummary { startedAt consumedSerials { id value } } endState { producedSerial } }",

 "webhookUrl": "https://your-erp-system.com/api/pico-webhooks",